Welcome to Crossbats Cricket Club

 In a nutshell we try and start the game around 1pm and make sure we are done and having much needed refreshments at 7.00 pm

-We have a passion for oversees Tours and June 2017 we go to Menorca.
+We have a passion for oversees Tours and September 2019 we go to Montenegro

 We play each Saturday, friendly * competitive cricket.
 It's £10 a game including tea, which is a bargain.
 You pay less if a student or some other valid excuse.